fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

 * Create new Github Repo
 * Build you idea from week 1 (or make a last minut change of idea.
-If you change your idea make a note in your projects README.md about what your new idea is about and why you felt your new idea was a better choice).
+If you change your idea make a note in your project's README.md about what your new idea is about and why you felt your new idea was a better choice).
 * Make sure your choice of design style is well reflected on your site.
+* Give credit towards the style you picked.
+Somewhere on your site provide a mention and a link to where you found the style.
-* Build your site
+* Use the build function in vite to make your site ready for production.
-* Publish site you can use github pages or one of the other ways of publishing that I'll show.
+* Publish your site.
+You can use github pages or one of the other ways of publishing that I'll show this week (Netlify or Vercel).
 * Make sure to commit and push latest to GitHub repo.
-* BONUS: Use tailwind for CSS.
+* BONUS: Use tailwind.css for CSS.

 ### For next week